 One of the homegrown talents who began getting a solid push by the UWF was the lean-muscled, bleach-blonde-haired "Wild Thing" Steve Ray, who had a surfer/rocker gimmick.
 Think Rock ‘n’ Roll Express and Sting (without the makeup), but quirkier- that was Steve Ray.

 During the filming of Rocky III, Ray met Thunderlips, a.k.a.
 “The Ultimate Object of Desire,” who was portrayed by Hulk Hogan.
-Ray was so in awe with Hogan’s aura and how much charisma he exuded that this chance encounter convinced him to pursue a career in professional wrestling.
+Ray was so in awe of Hogan’s aura and how much charisma he exuded that this chance encounter convinced him to pursue a career in professional wrestling.

 After only three months of training under Sonny Myers, Steve Ray made his wrestling debut in 1987.